 Markets edge higher on Federal Reserve action

-Traders on the floor of the New York Stock Exchange.
+The New York Stock Exchange.
+Wall Street rebounded on Tuesday following its steepest declines since the 1987 crash.
 Photograph: Spencer Platt/Getty Images

-Dublin was one of the few locations in which the stock market closed lower on Tuesday as stimulus in Spain buoyed European markets and action by the Fed helped Wall Street edge higher.
+Dublin was one of the few places in which the stock market closed lower on Tuesday, as stimulus in Spain buoyed European markets and action by the Fed helped Wall Street edge higher.

-Irish stocks clawed back gains late on Tuesday although still closed 0.18 per cent lower on the day as volatility in equity markets persist.
+Irish stocks clawed back gains late on Tuesday, although still closed 0.18 per cent lower on the day as volatility in equity markets persisted.

 Housebuilders and property investment companies were among the biggest losers again on St Patrick’s Day.